kubernetes/website/docs/concepts/workloads/controllers/replicaset.md

 In addition to required fields of a pod, a pod template in a ReplicaSet must specify appropriate labels and an appropriate restart policy.

 For labels, make sure to not overlap with other controllers.
 For more information, see [pod selector](#pod-selector).

-For restart policy, only a  [`.spec.template.spec.restartPolicy`](/docs/concepts/workloads/pods/pod-lifecycle/) equal to `Always` is allowed, which is the default if not specified.
+For [restart policy](/docs/concepts/workloads/pods/pod-lifecycle/), the only allowed value for `.spec.template.spec.restartPolicy` is `Always`, which is the default.

-For local container restarts, ReplicaSet delegate to an agent on the node, for example the [Kubelet](/docs/admin/kubelet/) or Docker.
+For local container restarts, ReplicaSet delegates to an agent on the node, for example the [Kubelet](/docs/admin/kubelet/) or Docker.

 ### Pod Selector